Sinobaatar

 "[t]he dental features of Sinobaatar show again that eobaatarids are obviously intermediate between Late Jurassic multituberculates and the later forms".

 Many Multituberculata are only known from teeth, but the type specimen of Sinobaatar is a reasonably complete skeleton.

-Sinobaatar was eaten, at least on occasion, by the feathered dinosaur Sinosauropteryx prima (Hurum et al. 2006).
+A probable tyrannosauroid specimen GMV 2124 (also known as NGMC 2124), previously attributed to Sinosauropteryx, contained a jaw of Sinobaatar in its stomach region.

 Etymology

 The name Sinobaatar is a Latin and Mongolian mixture of "Sino–" and "Bataar" (Baghatur) and means "Chinese hero".
 The type species name is in honor of Lingyuan City.